hamster007Github/EventManager/README.md

 | quest_all    | pokestops | coords      | 1:00-6:00  |
 | quest_rescan | pokestops | coords      | 6:00-18:00 |
 | pokemon      | mon_mitm  | period      | 1:10-1:00  |

 *quest_rescan: area especially for quest rescan with limited devices/area*

-## Example instance setting for RDM to perform quest rescan with smaller area
+## RDM: example instance setting to perform quest rescan with smaller area
 To perform an automatic quest rescan after quest deletion, you have to setup a Assignment Group in RDM, which include at least one Auto-Quest assignment.
 This Assigment can include a Auto-Quest instance with smaller area then regular Auto-Quest instance and also limited number of devices to not impact mon scans in parallel (in the following example called 'quest_rescan').
 So you can do a much faster rescan for priorities areas in parallel to regular mon scanning.
 Example configuration:

 **Instance:**